sliderule-analytics/cube-cloud-data-studio-connector/README.md

-# Cubejs-Datastudio
+# Cube-Cloud-Connector

-This is a generic cubejs to data studio connector
+This is a generic cube cloud to data studio connector

 You must use a Chrome browser logged in as dev@slideruleanalytics.com to test the connector.